aatlasis/cve_manager/README.md

   -u USER, --user USER  The user to connect to the database.

   -ow OWNER, --owner OWNER
                         The owner of the database (if different from the connected user).

-  -ps PASSWORD, --password PASSWORD
-                        The password to connect to the database.

   -host HOST, --host HOST
                         The host or IP of the database server.